nucleome/Tutorial-SingeCellHiC/README.md

 <a name="requirements"/>

 ## Requirements
-To follow the steps in this tutorial you will need to prepare a laptop or desktop on Linux or macOS.
+To start with, you will need to prepare a laptop or desktop on Linux or macOS and clone this repo to your machine.
 You will also need to pre-install the following software packages/tools for different operating systems.

-> Tips: For Windows machine, you need to install Windows Subsytem for Linux to pre-process the data.
+> Tips: For Windows machine, you need to install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) to pre-process the data.
 However, you can start the data service with demo data without the linux subsystem.
-You can go the section named **Starting the data service with demo data** to see video tutorial on Windows machine.
+You can go the section named [Starting the data service with demo data](#start_demo) to see video tutorial on Windows machine.

-### Linux (tested under Ubuntu 20.04.4 LTS)
+### Linux (tested under Ubuntu 20.04/18.04 LTS)
+- terminal
 - gzip
 - tar
 - awk (mawk/gawk should also work)
 - sed
 - Juicer Tools ([https://github.com/aidenlab/juicer/wiki/Download](https://github.com/aidenlab/juicer/wiki/Download)), this tutorial is tested under Juicer Tool version 1.22.01
-- fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/)
+- fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/), we also provided them in the `scripts` folder (e.g., `UCSC_Linux`)
 - nucleserver ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)), this tutorial is tested under nucleserver version 0.2.6

+Most of tools except for the Juicer Tools, fetchChromSizes, and bedToBigBed should be pre-installed for most Linux distributions.

 ### macOS (tested under macOS 12 (Monterey))
+- terminal
 - gzip
 - tar
 - gawk
 - sed
 - Juicer Tools ([https://github.com/aidenlab/juicer/wiki/Download](https://github.com/aidenlab/juicer/wiki/Download)), this tutorial is tested under Juicer Tool version 1.22.01
-- fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/)
+- fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/), we also provided them in the `scripts` folder (e.g., `UCSC_Linux`)
 - nucleserver ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)), this tutorial is tested under nucleserver version 0.2.6

+> Tips: In macOS, you can open termial by clicking the Lauchpad icon in the Dock, typing terminal in the search field, then click `Teriminal`.

 <a name="getdata"/>